smbuthia/medic.github.io/docs/application_development/how-to-guides/creating-and-managing-users-and-contacts.md

 ## Implementation steps

-In this guide, we will work with the default contact forms and the default hierachy.
+In this guide, you will work with the default contact forms and the default hierachy.
 The default hierarchy is illustrated above as part of the overview of key concepts.

-While logged in as an admin user, we will first create the Health Facility, CHW Supervisor, CHW Area, and CHW.
-We will then create the users for the CHW so that they can log in and create households and household members.
+While logged in as an admin user, you will first create the Health Facility, CHW Supervisor, CHW Area, and CHW.
+You will then create the users for the CHW so that they can log in and create households and household members.

 ### _1. Create the Health Facility, CHW Supervisor, CHW Area, and CHW_